aplteam/Tester2/docs/Tester2-Reference.md

 Depending on how the Test framework is used it might or might not present a GUI.
 Note that the GUI is a Windows-only feature although in all other respects, `Tester2` works on all platforms; if you decide to avoid the GUI, messages are printed to the Dyalog session window.

-The GUI was mainly introduced for `Tester2`'s own sake: `Tester2` is used to test itself, and the messages printed to the session can be very confusing then, while the GUI gives you proper feedback even in that scenario.
+The GUI was mainly introduced for `Tester2`'s own sake: `Tester2` is used to test itself, and when used without the GUI the messages printed to the session are confusing then, while the GUI gives you proper feedback even in that scenario.

 Note that executing a large test suite with the GUI is significantly slower than doing the same without the GUI.

+You are advised to not use the GUI except when you...

+* to develop `Tester2` itself
+* to familiarize yourself with Tester2`

+`Tester2` can easier be explained by using the GUI, so in this document it is used.

-If the GUI shows, then this is how it looks like:
+This is how the GUI looks like:

 ![The messages](gui_1.png "The messages")